BalazsNyiro/sentence-seeker/README.md

 ## Other selectors: ##
 - be:all (be,was,were,been,wasn,weren,am,are,is,aren,isn)
+- count:all (much,many,little,few,lot,plenty)
 - do:all (do,did,done,does,don,didn,doesn)
 - have:all (have,has,had,haven,hasn,hadn,ve)
-- pronouns:subject (i,you,he,she,it,we,they,anybody,nobody,somebody,anything,something,anyone,someone,nothing)
+- pronouns:subject (i,you,he,she,it,we,they,anybody,somebody,nobody,nothing,anything,something,anyone,someone)
-- pronouns:object (me,you,him,her,it,we,us)
+- pronouns:object (me,you,him,her,it,we,us,them,whom)
 - pronouns:personal (pronouns:subject + pronouns:object)
-- questionwords:all (who,where,when,why,what,which,whose,whom,how)
+- questionwords:all (who,where,when,why,what,which,whose,how)

 ## Complex examples: ##
 - pronouns:personal AND have:all AND iverb:pp  *They've written*